 Why are certain products or services so addictive while others fail?
-In this book, Nir Eyal explains the role of habits in successful products/services, and how you can use the 4-step Hook Model to shape customer behaviors and habits.
-In this Hooked summary, we’ll give an overview of the benefits of building habit-forming technologies, and how you can get customers hooked with a 4-part strategy.
-Do get more details, examples and tips from our complete book summary bundle.in text, infographic and audio formats.
+In this book, Nir Eyal explains the role of habits in successful products/services, and how you can use the 4-step Hook Model to shape user behaviors and habits.
+In this free version of the Hooked summary, we’ll share the key ideas on building habit-forming technologies, and how you can get customers hooked with a 4-part strategy.

 Hooked: Creating Habit-Forming Products